Deadly Year For Journalists As Impunity Compromises Safety

 PRESS RELEASE

-ISLAMABAD [31 November 2024]: The year 2024 has proved one of the deadliest for journalists in Pakistan, with multiple targeted killings – six casualties of media practitioners, including a YouTuber – and 57 violations recorded besides the provinces doing little to ensure combat impunity for crimes against media and its practitioners, according to media watchdog Freedom Network “Impunity Report 2024.”
+ISLAMABAD [31 October 2024]: The year 2024 has proved one of the deadliest for journalists in Pakistan, with multiple targeted killings – six casualties of media practitioners, including a YouTuber – and 57 violations recorded besides the provinces doing little to ensure combat impunity for crimes against media and its practitioners, according to media watchdog Freedom Network “Impunity Report 2024.”

 The report also notes that the federal and Sindh provincial laws aimed at protecting media professionals have not been able to combat impunity for these crimes.

-The annual report reveals alarming statistics – 11 assassination attempts, including five murders of journalists and a digital media practitioner, happened between November 2023 and August 2024.
+The annual report reveals alarming statistics – 11 assassination attempts, including six murders of journalists and a digital media practitioner, happened between November 2023 and August 2024.
 At least 57 violations, including threats, assaults, and legal harassment, were also recorded during the reporting period.

 “Despite the enactment of Sindh Protection of Journalists and Other Media Practitioners Bill 2021 and the federal Protection of Journalist and Media Professional Act 2021, both the federal and Sindh governments have failed to enforce these laws, leaving journalists vulnerable without any use of the legal framework protections,” Freedom Network Executive Director Iqbal Khattak said while launching the special report on eve of International Day to End Impunity (IDEI) falling on November 2 globally, including Pakistan.